jimstudt/ook-decoder/README.md

 existing function to convert your pulse stream into an array of bytes.

 **wh1080** decodes weather information from Fine Offset wh1080/wh1081 based weather stations.
 These are sold under many brand names.
 Mine is an Ambient Weather.
 If you get a burst or two of 88 pulses every 45 seconds, you are probably a wh1080.
+This saves a json file with the current observations and also writes periodic files of accumulated data.

 **???** Add the LaCrosse reader here.